rpy2006/rpy2006/README.md

 ## 👨‍💻 About Me

 - Passionate about building useful web tools and platforms
-- Interested in startups, fintech, and developer products
+- Interested in startups, fintech, and developer-focused products
 - Active in open-source and practical development projects
-- Currently focused on backend and scalable systems
+- Currently improving backend and scalable system skills

 ---